-Formalizing the understandings amongst the gardeners does not mean the people involved need to be formal.
+Formalizing the understandings among the gardeners does not mean the people involved need to be formal.

-You may want to include the vision, garden agreement and other documents in an welcome packet to help prospective gardeners decide whether the garden is right for them.
+You may want to include the vision, garden agreement, and other documents in a welcome packet to help prospective gardeners decide whether the garden is right for them.
+Below are our suggestions.
 Some of the following is from an example welcome packet from the University of Missouri Extension Office.

 Regular meetings will provide structure and eliminate the confusion around scheduling a new meeting each time there is something to discuss.
 At first you will want to meet monthly to keep momentum moving forward with the various garden projects.
 Each meeting should have a facilitator, a recorder, and a timekeeper.
 Rotating roles gives everyone the opportunity to learn new skills.